knabben/k8s-labs/networking/README.md

 ## CoreDNS

+## Kube-Proxy

+Watch services and endpoints.
+Links endpoints (backends) with Services (frontends).
+Consider client affinity if requested.

+The Kube-proxy runs on each node (as DaemonSet).
+This reflects services as defined in the Kubernetes API on each node and can do simple TCP/UDP and SCTP stream forwarding or round-robin TCP/UDP and SCTP forwarding across a set  of backends.
+Options to this service are eBPF on CNI likes Cillium.

 ## Services

 A very good descriptions on how Pod and Services are binding to Endpoints and how this